 In most years, the combination of investment yield and share growth explains the majority of any changes in the equity ratio.
 However, during and immediately after the financial crisis it was insurance loss expense which most affected the bottom line (chart below).
 NCUA's reserving methodology relies on an econometric model which takes into account industry conditions such as capital levels, delinquencies and CAMEL codes, along with broader trends in the housing market and economy.

-In our scenario analysis, the primary question to consider in determining the parameters for insurance loss expense in 2016 and 2017 is the prognosis for the wider economy, including the probability of a recession.
+In our scenario analysis, the primary question to consider in determining the parameters for insurance loss expense in 2017 - 2019 is the prognosis for the wider economy, including the probability of a recession.
 In the pessimistic scenario, conditions are nearly as severe as they were in 2007 and 2008 at the onset of the financial crisis.
-We estimate this is a fairly low-probability event as the domestic recovery appears to still be on fairly solid footing and the Great Recession was a unique historical event.
-With that said, it should be noted that weak business investment and slowing growth abroad pose legitimate threats to the economy.
-Moreover, with rates still near zero, the Federal Reserve would have fewer tools at its disposal to deal with another recession.
+This would appear to be a low-probability event as the Great Recession was a unique historical event, although economic growth has been slow in recent years.
+Moreover, with rates still low by historical standards, the Federal Reserve would have fewer tools at its disposal to deal with another recession.

 Operating expenses for the SIF are determined by the overall spending by the agency as well as the overhead transfer rate (OTR).
 In recent years, the operating expenses for the SIF have risen dramatically (chart below).
 This reflects both the rise in agency expenses – which have grown by an annual average of roughly 7 percent from 2007 through 2017 (budgeted) – as well as by a rise in the OTR from 54 percent in 2009 to 73 percent in 2016/17.